Generic Name: rufinamide (roo-FIN-a-mide)

 - Banzel may increase the risk of suicidal thoughts or actions in some patients.
 Watch patients who take Banzel closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

 - A serious and sometimes fatal reaction has been reported in patients taking medicines for seizures, including Banzel.
-Contact your doctor right away if you develop swollen lymph nodes, fever, rash, blood in the urine, chest pain, symptoms of kidney problems (eg, decreased urination), or symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, stomach pain, yellowing of the skin or eyes).
+Contact your doctor right away if you develop swollen lymph nodes, fever, persistent sore throat, rash, chest pain, symptoms of kidney problems (eg, decreased urination, blood in the urine), or symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, stomach pain, yellowing of the skin or eyes).

 - Contact your health care provider if your seizures become worse or if you have a new type of seizure.